Thanks to everyone who has been reading my serialised novel Biotime.

 Project five is my back catalogue of novels and short stories.
 In addition to Biotime and Istanbul Rising I have written five other novels over the past couple of decades.
 They include:

 – a comedy I was planning to publish last year, but have now shelved for the time being. ;

 – A Killing in Sevastopol, a thriller I wrote in 2012 about tensions between Russia and Ukraine over Crimea.
 Possibly the most prescient thriller ever – or the biggest missed opportunity.
 Or both.

 – Blood Summit, a thriller set around a terrorist attack on a G8 Summit in Berlin, and The Skip Outside the Lenin Museum, a thriller set in 1990s Moscow, are both prequels to A Killing in Sevastopol, featuring some of the same characters.

 – Holiday Period is a prequel to Biotime, set a few hundred years earlier.

-I also have a back catalogue of short stories, such as The Second Phial.
+I also have a back catalogue of short stories, waiting for a home.

 Project 6 is Robert Pimm.
 Deciding on a nom de plume and making it happen was a big job, changing hundreds of references in blogs, on-line, on book covers, in books, etc. It is, I hope, mostly done now.
 Meanwhile, someone I respect said recently they thought the other name I was considering at the time, Robert London, was better.
 Aaargh.